tfaaguilar/Aguilar_Estefania_FIP/README.md

 # FINAL INTEGRATED PROJECT

 Final Integrated Project by Estefania Aguilar.
+Theme: pets

 ## Usage

-There are 2 pages for Website and 2 pages for Mobile with its proper CSS relted.
+There are 2 pages for Website and 2 pages for Mobile with its proper CSS related.

 ## Contributing